UnderscoreDavidSmith/PedometerPlusPlusLocalization/README.md

 The baseline translations were done with an automated tool to allow me to start testing, these almost certainly lack context and clarity.

+In order to add a new Language, I have added a [blank](https://github.com/UnderscoreDavidSmith/PedometerPlusPlusLocalization/blob/main/BlankTemplate.strings) file which would need to be filled in to establish the needed translations for that language.

 # Attribution

 If you'd like to be credited in the Pedometer++ Help section please indicate this along with your Pull Request.